-- An opening suit bid at the 1 level that promises, in the bid suit, at least 2 cards if clubs, at least 3 cards if diamonds and at least 4 cards if a major. - A 1NT opening bid must have11+HCP and be balanced. - A 2NT opening bid must have 20+HCP and be balanced; or - A 2NT opening bid must be weak and show at least 5 cards in either minor and at least 4 cards in the other minor. - The bid of a suit at the 2 level that is strong and promises at least 5 cards in the bid suit and at least 4 cards in another suit; or - The bid of a suit at the 2 level that is weak and promises at least 5 cards in the bid suit and at least 4 cards in another suit and may contain a strong no trump option. - Any other 2-level bid by partnership agreement must show a single-suited hand (at least 6 cards) in a known suit; except - Any 2♣ or 2♠ opening that shows a strong hand and is forcing for at least one round of bidding; and except
+- General - Gerber or Blackwood, including modified forms. - Negative doubles, including modified forms. - Any defence to an opponent's 1NT opening. - Immediate cue bid of opener's suit as: - natural or - any strong hand. - Openings - An opening suit bid at the 1 level that promises, in the bid suit, at least 2 cards if clubs, at least 3 cards if diamonds and at least 4 cards if a major. - A 1NT opening bid must have11+HCP and be balanced. - A 2NT opening bid must have 20+HCP and be balanced; or - A 2NT opening bid must be weak and show at least 5 cards in either minor and at least 4 cards in the other minor. - The bid of a suit at the 2 level that is strong and promises at least 5 cards in the bid suit and at least 4 cards in another suit; or - The bid of a suit at the 2 level that is weak and promises at least 5 cards in the bid suit and at least 4 cards in another suit and may contain a strong no trump option. - Any other 2-level bid by partnership agreement must show a single-suited hand (at least 6 cards) in a known suit; except - Any 2"" or 2♦ opening that shows a strong hand and is forcing for at least one round of bidding; and except

-- Any 2♣ or 2♠ opening that may show a weak hand in either major (6 cards) only or as an option among any number of strong hand types.
+- Any 2^{""} or 2♦ opening that may show a weak hand in either major (6 cards) only or as an option among any number of strong hand types.

 - A gambling 3NT opening.

 - Responses to NT openings or overcalls

 - o Baron or Stayman, including modified forms; and

-- o transfer responses.
+- transfer responses.

 - Immediate cue bids

 - Michaels style showing a 2-suited hand (5+/5+) with at least one suit specified; it can be weak, it can be strong or can have a wider range of values; it can not have split values, ie being "either weak or strong".

-- If the immediate cue bid is unlimited, the convention is Red.
+- \circ If the immediate cue bid is unlimited, the convention is Red.

 - (e) Blue Systems strong club systems

-These systems are characterised by a strong artificial 1♣ or 1♦ opening (16+ HCP).
+These systems are characterised by a strong artificial 1''' or $1 \bullet$ opening (16+ HCP).

-Alongside this may sit any conventions / treatments categorised as Green.
+Alongside this may sit any conventions / treatments categorised as $\ensuremath{\textit{Green.}}$